-In 2012, a total of 18 new public access sites were opened to the public.
-This results in a total of 1,171 existing public access sites throughout the Chesapeake Bay watershed in 2012.
+In 2016, 24 new public access sites were opened to the public.
+This brings the total number of public access sites in the Chesapeake Bay watershed to 1,269.

-Based on the opportunistic nature of public access site development, the lack of dependable funding for new access projects and the trends of public access development from the past decade, variation between the numbers of additional sites developed each year is anticipated.
+Based on the opportunistic nature of public access site development and the lack of dependable funding for new access projects, variation between the numbers of sites developed each year is expected.

-To address the need for additional public access to these waterways, the National Park Service and the Public Access Planning Action Team have developed a Chesapeake Bay Watershed Public Access Plan.
-As called for in the Strategy for Protecting and Restoring the Chesapeake Bay Watershed, this plan was designed to assess the demand for public access; describe (inventory) the existing public access facilities; assess barriers to public access; determine gaps in the public access system; identify opportunities for new access sites; and help direct federal, state, and local funding toward public access opportunities.
+The National Park Service and Public Access Planning Action Team have developed the Chesapeake Bay Watershed Public Access Plan to address the need to expand public access across the region.
+This plan was designed to assess the demand for public access; take stock of existing public access facilities; assess barriers to public access; determine gaps in the public access system; identify opportunities for new access sites; and help direct federal, state and local funding toward public access opportunities.

 Chesapeake Bay Program